-What’s more, not every city has a high-profile project like Sidewalk Toronto to raise awareness and catalyze discussion in the media, within academia, and among residents.
+What’s more, not every city has a high-profile project like Sidewalk Labs in Toronto to raise awareness and catalyze discussion in the media, within academia, and among residents.

 However, every city is likely working on something that could be categorized under the smart city umbrella.

 Smart city projects come in all sizes, scales, and scopes.

 Some initiatives seem benign and borderline boring, such as smart meters and data dashboards that help building managers and utilities reduce energy consumption, or others that provide public Wi-Fi networks from lampposts and sidewalk kiosks.

 Others seem obvious and overdue: sensors that monitor traffic and synchronize traffic lights, or sensors that alert engineers when bridges and other civic infrastructure require maintenance (the “Internet of Things” is a key phrase to watch for in this category).

 Some seem only relevant to computer geeks, such as open data portals and crowdsourced maps.
 Others appear reasonable, if a bit gimmicky: An official city app that will be a one-stop resource for residents seeking information, services, or a recourse to a complaint or issue.